War Machine (mixed martial artist): Return to Bellator Fighting Championships

-On December 7, 2011, it was announced that War Machine was re-signed to an exclusive deal with Bellator Fighting Championships and would be competing in its Season 6 Welterweight Tournament.
+On December 7, 2011, it was announced that War Machine was re-signed to an exclusive deal with Bellator Fighting Championships and would be competing in its sixth-season Welterweight Tournament.
 War Machine was expected to fight Karl Amoussou in the opening round of the welterweight tournament at Bellator 63.
 War Machine was sentenced to a year in prison for the prior assault in Las Vegas, Nevada from December 2009 and was forced out of the bout and the tournament.

-He was set to make his Bellator debut on January 17, 2013, against Paul Daley when he tore his ACL and broke his fibula which forced him out of the fight.
+War Machine was set to make his Bellator debut on January 17, 2013, against Paul Daley when he tore his ACL and broke his fibula which forced him out of the fight.
 War Machine faced Blas Avena at Bellator 96 on June 19, 2013.
 He won via TKO due to punches in round one.
 War Machine then took part in Bellator MMA's Season Nine Welterweight Tournament at Bellator 100 against Vaughn Anderson in the Quarterfinals.
 He won via technical submission due to a rear naked choke in the second round.
 War Machine then faced Ron Keslar on October 18, 2013, at Bellator 104 in the semifinals of the Season Nine Welterweight Tournament.
 He lost via technical submission due to a rear naked choke in the first round.

-On August 8, 2014, Bellator MMA announced the release of War Machine after he assaulted and raped his former girlfriend Christine Mackinday, known by her stage name Christy Mack.
+On August 8, 2014, Bellator MMA announced the release of War Machine after he assaulted and raped his former girlfriend, pornographic film actress Christy Mack.

 Adult film career

 On October 31, 2009, War Machine announced that he would pursue a career in pornographic films along with fighting mixed martial arts.
 In his announcement, War Machine revealed that he had signed with LA Direct Models and made his debut scene with pornographic actress Riley Steele.
-Between 2009 and 2010, War Machine appeared in thirteen adult films.
 War Machine was featured in the January 2014 issue of Hustler magazine in a nude pictorial with Christy Mack.